smorrrs/Desperados-III-Resources/timer_setup.md

 ## Requirements
 Windows PC only.

 The autosplitter was created using version 1.5.8.r36101.F of Desperados III and may or may not work with other versions of the game.
-You can find the version you have in the bottom left corner of the main menu screen in the game.

 ## Download LiveSplit